wxg4net/awesome-revelation/README.md

 # revelation.lua

 Provides Mac OSX like 'Expose' view of all clients.
+It is modified from the original revelation.lua.

+##Changes from the original revelation
+* add support of multiple screens.
+Now the revelation will be trigged on the on the multiple screens at the same time.

+* The way of select and active the client was changed.
+The previous movement by the keystroke "j,h,k,l" was deprecated and is replaced by the same way in the module hint.

 ## Use